braze-inc/braze-docs/_docs/_hidden/private_betas/get_campaign_url_info.md

 description: "This article outlines details about the GET Link Alias endpoint, which allows you to fetch the aliases set on a campaign message variant."
 ---
 {% api %}
-# GET Link Alias set for a URL
+# Campaign Link Alias Endpoint
 {% apimethod get %}
 /campaigns/url_info/details
 {% endapimethod %}

-This endpoint will list the alias set in a particular campaign message variant.
+Use this endpoint to list the link alias set in a particular campaign message variant.

 {% apiref postman %}  {% endapiref %}